54 Fun Baby Shower Games

 Type out snippets from well-known nursery rhymes, but leave the end off, or leave parts of it blank, and print enough copies for your baby shower guests.
 When your guests arrive, distribute the worksheets and ask them to fill in the blanks of the missing nursery rhymes.
 Give them five minutes to complete the sheet; whoever gets the most right wins the game.

-A fun game with minimal prep, what’s not to love?
-Swap nursery rhymes for baby songs in this game and test your guests’ musical knowledge.
+A fun game with minimal prep – what’s not to love?
+Swap nursery rhymes for songs with the word ‘baby’ in them and test your guests’ musical knowledge.

 What you'll need: